keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 ## Contributing for Windows User or via a Cloud Environment

-Windows users will most likely not have `make` installed.
+GitHub codespaces can be used as a pre-built and pre-configured development environment.
-Linux or MacOS users may not wish to download tools just to contribute to docs.
+This is especially useful for Windows users who may not have `make` installed.

-In both scenarios, GitHub codespaces can be used as a pre-built and pre-configured development environment.
+It is also useful for Linux and MacOS users who may not wish to download tools just to contribute to docs.

 Review [this video](https://www.youtube.com/watch?v=sFNzOhZw7Eg) to see how this works.